-Our research at the Expertise Center Adult ADHD in close cooperation with the Dept. of Psychiatry at VUMc Amsterdam, is currently focused on late sleep in ADHD and the impact on health in the long term, as well as on hormonal mood changes during the lifespan in women with ADHD.
-Older people (> age 60) were shown in our research to still suffer from ADHD in around 3% of the Dutch population, and we are now developing a treatment protocol, and evaluating the treatment wishes of this group and their response to stimulants.
+Our research at the Expertise Center Adult ADHD in close cooperation with the Dept. of Psychiatry at Amsterdam UMC/ VUMc in Amsterdam, is currently focused on late sleep in ADHD and the impact on health in the long term, as well as on hormonal mood changes during the lifespan in women with ADHD.
+Older people (> age 60) were shown in our research to still suffer from ADHD in around 3% of the Dutch population, and we developed a treatment protocol for this age group.

-The Expertise Center Adult ADHD educated mental health care professionals and GPs annually with 20 (inter)national courses and several lectures at symposia on assessment and treatment of ADHD in adults and older people, and currently with a new course on Sleep and ADHD.
+The Expertise Center Adult ADHD educates mental health care professionals and GPs annually with 20 (inter)national courses and several lectures at symposia on assessment and treatment of ADHD in adults and older people, and currently with a new course on Sleep, health and ADHD.

 The Expertise Center participated with the ADHD Network in:

-– the Guideline for ADHD in adults of the Dutch Organisation of Psychiatry, that was published in 2015.
+– The Dutch Guideline for ADHD in adults of the Dutch Organisation of Psychiatry, that was published in 2015.

-Next step will be to improve access to care for the unmet need of ADHD patients by Digital Medicine: the ADHD app Super Brains, that can be used by patients on their own, as well is for blended care during professional treatment.
+Next step is to improve access to care for the unmet need of ADHD patients by Digital Medicine: the ADHD app Super Brains, that can be used by patients on their own, as well is for blended care during professional treatment.
 The app contains self-tests, psycho-education on ADHD and comorbidities, coaching and CBT interventions, reminders, video chats, communities with other experience experts and professionals, lifestyle habits, and gamification.
-The expectation is that treatment may be more intensive, more effective and of shorter duration.
+Treatment will be more intensive, more effective and of shorter duration.
 The idea for Super Brains comes from an ICT company owner with ADHD, Rutger den Hollander, who wanted to develop digital medicine for himself, his family, and the rest of the world.
 PsyQ is investing in its development, and insurance companies are adopting the concept.
-Super Brains will be launched in the Netherlands this year, first for adults with ADHD, then for children and their parents.
-Other patient groups are waiting to adjust the app to their needs.
-Super Brains will be made available in English too.
-You will be informed by a new blog at that time!
+Super Brains is available for free in the App store or Google play store.
+Other patient groups may use and adjust the app to their needs.